 From a current perspective, the nuclear fusion, renewable energies and

-combustion of coal with CO2 separation are the only acceptable long-term power generation solutions in Germany.
-This is what emerges from the study "Electric power supply 2020 - Perspectives and needs" published recently by the energy company (ETG
+Coal combustion with separation of CO2 are the only acceptable long-term electricity generation solutions in Germany.
+This is the result of the study "Power Supply 2020 - Outlook and Needs" recently published by the energy company (ETG

 - Energietechnischen Gesellschaft).